 - 1. In compliance with Irish Immigration (ISD) regulations, non-EU students on an 8-month study visa programme: - 1.1.
-Must schedule all study breaks before they register with Immigration, at the induction week - 1.2.
-Are only permitted to take unscheduled study breaks in exceptional circumstances - 1.3.
+Must schedule all study breaks before they register with Immigration, at the induction week.
+If a break is not requested, DCAS automatically schedules the break towards the end of the enrolment, after classes are finished. - 1.2.
+Are only permitted to take unscheduled study breaks in exceptional circumstances\ - 1.3.
 In the interest of the students' academic progress, only one Study Break can be scheduled - 1.4.
 Total scheduled Study Break between class start date and class end date must not exceed 5 weeks (including the 2-week Christmas break) - 1.5.
-Students may schedule a Study Break of 2, 3, 4, or 5 consecutive weeks during their study period (8-month study visa): - 1.5.1.
+Students may schedule a Study Break of 2, 3, 4, or 5 consecutive weeks\\ during their study period (8-month study visa): - 1.5.1.
 One 2-week study break after completing 6 weeks of classes - 1.5.2.
 One 3-week study break after completing 9 weeks of classes - 1.5.3.
 One 4-week study break after completing 12 weeks of classes - 1.5.4.
-One 5-week study break after completing 15 weeks of classes - 1-week study breaks are not available - 2.
+One 5-week study break after completing 15 weeks of classes - \\1-week study breaks are not available - 1.6.
+Students may request to change their scheduled Study Break dates once. - 2.
 Short-term students may request study breaks at any time throughout the course - 3.
-Study breaks must be requested at least 2 weeks in advance - 4.
-Study breaks cannot be scheduled to start in the middle of a week (must be scheduled from Monday to Friday) - 5.
+Study breaks must be requested at least 2 weeks in advance

+- 4. Study breaks cannot be scheduled to start in the middle of a week (must be scheduled from Monday to Friday) - 5.
 Students returning from study breaks may be placed in a different class/campus on return at the school's discretion - 6.
-Academic Management might refuse a study break request if it could affect the student's academic progress, such as in courses with special purposes classes (e.g. TESOL) within the programme schedule that are not available all year round (i.e. classes must be attended from beginning to end within a specific study term). - Unscheduled or emergency breaks can be taken in cases of extended sick leave, close family bereavement, compassionate leave.
-Any other exceptional circumstances may be granted at the discretion of the Director of Studies.
+Academic Management might refuse a study break request if it could affect the student's academic progress, such as in courses with special purposes classes (e.g. TESOL) within the programme schedule that are not available all year round (i.e. classes must be attended from beginning to end within a specific study term).